Code-4-Community/learning-resources/docs/lesson-plans/week-5.md

 your career, and different organizations may combine or rename a lot of these.
 We're calling them 'unit', 'integration', 'functional', 'end-to-end', 'acceptance', 'performance', and 'smoke' tests.

-- *Unit* tests are your basic tests which are there to determine if the smallest unit of functionality is working correctly.
+- *Unit* tests are meant to test functions/methods.
+They are basic tests and work with the smallest units of functionality in your code.
-- *Integration* tests ensure that multiple different units, modules, or services can work together correctly.
-Sometimes different pieces of the modules can be checked to verify that the system is working correctly.
+- *Integration* tests ensure that multiple different units, modules, or applications can work together correctly.
 - *Functional* tests are very similar to integration tests.
-The difference is that functional tests apply business logic when testing, so testing expected behavior, while integration tests are there to make sure multiple modules can work together as expected.
+Functional tests apply business logic when testing, so testing expected behavior, while integration tests are only there to make sure multiple modules can work together as expected.
 One example is connecting to a database (integration) vs. getting specific values from the database (functional).
 - *End-To-End* tests are try to act as a user and go through different workflows to ensure large